h0ngcha0/liuhongchao.github.io/_posts/2019-02-16-lightning.md

 OP_CHECKSIG
 {% endhighlight %}

-If the commitment transaction is the latest one agreed between both parties, Alice will be able to spend this output after some delay with **delayed_signature_alice**.
+If the commitment transaction is the latest mutually agreed one, Alice will be able to spend this output after some delay with **delayed_signature_alice**.
 The delay is delibrately put in place to give Bob some time to exercise the *breach remedy* clause if Alice happens to break the agreement by spending this output after it becomes outdated.
-In fact, all outputs that return funds to the holder of the commitment transaction must be delayed for `to_self_delay` blocks.
+In fact, all outputs that return funds to the holder of the commitment transaction must be delayed for `to_self_delay` blocks for the same reason.

 When the commitment transaction was just created, only Alice knew **revocation_pubkey_alice**'s corresponding private key **revocation_secretkey_alice**.
 Assuming that Alice and Bob decide to create a new commitment transaction, Alice needs to share her **revocation_secretkey_alice** with Bob so that if Alice publishes the old